jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 will have to run 2.5 billion operations in order to produce a result for you.
 This is a brute force approach to solving the problem.

-Fear not.
 Better, less obvious solutions to this problem exist.
 One approach is to take advantage of bit manipulation and the exclusive-or operation.
 Any number XOR zero will equal the original number, and any number XOR itself will equal zero.
 Thus, if you start with zero, iterate through each number in the list, and XOR them all against that number, you will be left with the number without a duplicate.
 For this solution, your computer only evaluates each number in the list once and stores only the running tally in memory.
 Linear time, constant space.
 Cut the check.

 That’s an easy, contrived example.
 [Leetcode][4] is a website that provides a thousand such questions and an interactive environment to test your prowess